Validity of Obama health care law at issue in appeal hearing

 The ultimate outcome will affect protections for people with pre-existing conditions, Medicaid expansions covering roughly 12 million people, and subsidies that help about 10 million others afford health insurance.

-With no tax penalty now in effect, the Texas lawsuit argues, the individual mandate is unconstitutional and the entire law must fall without it.
-Texas-based U.S. District Judge Reed O’Connor agreed in a December ruling.
-The law’s supporters appealed.

-In addition to the 18 states, two individual taxpayers are part of the lawsuit.
-The Trump administration is not defending the law and has filed arguments in favor of O’Connor’s ruling.

-California’s attorney general represents a coalition of mostly Democratic-led states and the District of Columbia seeking to overturn O’Connor’s ruling and uphold the law.
-The House of Representatives has joined them.
-Among the arguments by the law’s supporters: Those who filed suit have no case because they aren’t harmed by a penalty that doesn’t exist; the reduction of the tax penalty to zero could be read as a suspension of the tax, but the tax’s legal structure still exists; and that, even if the individual mandate is now unconstitutional, that does not affect the rest of the law known as the Affordable Care Act.
+Among the arguments by the law’s supporters: Those who filed suit have no case because they aren’t harmed by a tax that doesn’t exist; the reduction of the tax penalty to zero could be read as a suspension of the tax, but the tax’s legal structure still exists; and if the individual mandate is now unconstitutional, that doesn’t affect the rest of the law.

 When the law was proposed, friends and foes of “Obamacare” agreed that the tax was essential to persuade healthy people to get insured, thereby keeping premiums in check.
 But this year — the first time no fines will be collected — the number of people signing up for subsidized private insurance through the Affordable Care Act slipped only slightly.